Constraining primordial tensor features with the anisotropies of the Cosmic Microwave Background: Constraints on model parameters

 In the right panel of Figure~\ref{fig:Fisher1}, we also present forecasts for the case of $\{\rp=0.04,\,\sigma=0.5,\,\kpk=2\times 10^{-2}\}$, corresponding to a parameter set which produces features on scales $\ell\sim 100$.
 In this case, using LiteBIRD data alone, the constraints on $\rp$ are weaker since this corresponds to scales where the $B$-mode signal is lensing dominated.
 Significant delensing needs to be achieved to precisely constrain this scenario.
 For this purpose, we consider the possibility of delensing using the high-resolution capabilities of CMB-S4~\cite{CMB-S4:2016ple,CMB-S4:2020lpa}.

 CMB-S4 forecasts for $r$ typically assume $f_\mathrm{sky}=0.03$ and we take the same value here for the Fisher forecasts of the lognormal parameters.
 This specific choice of $f_\mathrm{sky}$ arises from an optimisation procedure which takes into account delensing requirements, foreground mitigation and reproducibility of results across the sky \cite{CMB-S4:2020lpa}.
 We also take a delensing fraction $A_\mathrm{delens}=0.8$ which represents an $80\%$ reduction in the lensing $B$-mode power spectra.
 The analysis of~\cite{CMB-S4:2020lpa} suggests that achieving this value is not entirely unrealistic.
 The CMB-S4 multipole range for the delensed $B$-mode data is taken to be $30<\ell<300$ and the instrument noise specifications are those corresponding to the `SAT' configuration and are available at this link\footnote{\url{https://cmb-s4.uchicago.edu/wiki/index.php/Delensing_sensitivity_-_updated_sensitivities,_beams,_TT_noise}}.
+We do not take into account foreground residuals for CMB-S4 and assume that these have been perfectly subtracted from the data.
+In reality, imperfect subtraction will lead to the presence of foreground residuals which will again act as an additional noise towards the detection of the primordial signal but this will not degrade sensitivity to the tensor-scalar ratio by more than $10^{-3}$ \cite{CMB-S4:2020lpa}, which is smaller than the $B$-mode amplitudes in our fiducial models.
 The resulting estimates for this setup are shown in the same figure.
 We can see that a significant increase in constraining power is obtained with the addition of CMB-S4 and a delensing level $A_\mathrm{delens}=0.8$.